venkatmanavarthi/portfolio/content/books/ikigai.md

 cover: "/images/ikigai.jpg"
 ---

-I never belived in therapy but this reading book really helped me.
+I never belived in therapy but reading this book really helped me.
 Hope it does something good to you too.
+Probably the only book i read after my high school 😂.